DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Let's take a problem in the Business Genre and walk through how abstraction levels work.

 You've decided to become a weasel farmer!
 Yay you!
 Now your long journey to succesful weasel farming has begun.
-To start off on the right foot, you'd like to know as much as you can about the business of weasel farming.
+To start off on the right foot[^4-5.541], you'd like to know as much as you can about the business of weasel farming.

+[^4-5.541]: As alert reader Russ points out, most weasel farmers are left-handed.

 At first you don't need to know the mechanics of it.
 You don't care whether you need to buy a Hinderslot F-4000 weasel-picker or how a tractor-propelled weasel juggler works in sub-freezing weather with angry weasels.
 That's all implementation stuff. **System Genre**.
 What you want to know is how the people part of weasel farming works.
 Who do you have to know?
 What sorts of things are you required to do?
 How do you schedule out your time?
 That kind of thing.